dwindibank/designs/designs/register-JSONata-function-via-api.md

 ## Summary

-Adding an API so that additional JSONata functions could be added would make good extension point.
+Adding API methods so that additional JSONata functions could be added.

 ## Authors